dex4er/nss-docker/README.md

 [![Build Status](https://travis-ci.org/dex4er/nss-docker.png?branch=master)](https://travis-ci.org/dex4er/nss-docker)

-This is NSS module for finding Docker containers.
+This is a plugin for the GNU Name Service Switch (NSS) functionality of the GNU C Library (glibc) providing mechanism for finding Docker containers by theirs IDs.

+The container names are searched in virtual domain name ".docker".

 Install it and add this library to your `/etc/nsswitch.conf` file: